The State of REITs: November 2021 Edition

-- Only 26.67% of REIT securities had a positive total return in October
+- 79.78% of REIT securities had a positive total return in October.

-With October’s -2.69% average total return, the REIT sector has now seen monthly losses in 7 of the first 10 months of 2020.
-Year-to-date REITs have now lost an average of -26.50%.
-The REIT sector underperformed the NASDAQ (-2.29%) and S&P 500 (-2.66%), but suffered smaller losses than the Dow Jones Industrial Average (-4.61%) in October.
-The market cap weighted Vanguard Real Estate ETF (VNQ) underperformed the average REIT in October (-3.00% vs. -2.69%), but has suffered much smaller losses year-to-date (-15.39% vs. –26.50%).
-The spread between the 2020 FFO multiples of large cap REITs (21.5x) and small cap REITs (8.0x) narrowed in October as multiples fell an average of 0.6 turns for large caps and rose 0.7 turns for small caps.
+The REIT sector bounced back from its first negative month of 2021 (September) with a strong total return in October (+4.25%).
+The broader market, however, bounced back even stronger in October.
+The NASDAQ (+7.27%), S&P 500 (+6.91%), and Dow Jones Industrial Average (+5.84%) all achieved even larger gains.
+The market cap weighted Vanguard Real Estate ETF (VNQ) significantly outperformed the average REIT in October (+7.13% vs. +4.25%) and has nearly caught up to the YTD performance of the average REIT (+30.87% vs. +30.93%).
+The spread between the 2021 FFO multiples of large cap REITs (25.9x) and small cap REITs (19.8x) widened in October as multiples rose 2 turns for large caps, but only expanded by 1.5 turns for small caps.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

 Performance of Individual Securities

-26.67% of REITs had a positive return in October and only 18.23% are in the black year to date.
-During the first ten months of last year, the average REIT had an impressive +29.79% return, whereas this year the average REIT has seen a disappointing total return of -26.50%.
+79.78% of REITs had a positive return in October with 87.91% in the black year to date.
+During the first ten months of last year, the average REIT had a painful -26.5% return, whereas this year the average REIT has seen an exceptional total return of +30.93%.

 REIT Premium/Discount to NAV by Property Type

-The large cap REIT premium (relative to small cap REITs) significantly increased during 2019 and has further expanded during the first ten months of 2020.
-Investors are now paying on average nearly 2.7 times as much for each dollar of 2020 FFO/share to buy large cap REITs than small cap REITs (21.5x/8.0x – 1 = 168.8%).
-Excluding hotels, whose earnings have been decimated by both the government-imposed economic shutdown as well as fears of the coronavirus, the small cap REIT average FFO multiple is 10.6x and the large cap REIT premium is 108.5% (21.5X/10.6X – 1 = 102.8%).
-As can be seen in the table below, there is presently a strong, positive correlation between market cap and FFO multiple.
+The large cap REIT premium (relative to small cap REITs) significantly increased during 2019 and further expanded during 2020.
+However, it has significantly narrowed during 2021.
+Investors are now paying on average about 31% more for each dollar of 2021 FFO/share to buy large cap REITs than small cap REITs (25.9x/19.8x – 1 = 30.8%).
+As can be seen in the table below, there is presently a strong positive correlation between market cap and FFO multiple.

 The table below shows the average premium/discount of REITs of each market cap bucket.
 This data, much like the data for price/FFO, shows a strong, positive correlation between market cap and Price/NAV.
-The average Large cap REIT (-1.38%) trades very close to consensus NAV.
-Mid cap REITs (-5.06%) are trading at a modest discount to NAV.
-Small cap REITs (-24.25%) trade at a moderate average discount, whereas micro caps on average trade at less than half of their respective NAVs (-58.82%).
+The average large cap REIT (+11.93%) trades at a double-digit premium to consensus NAV and mid cap REITs (-0.29%) on average trade at approximately fair value.
+Small cap REITs (-10.46%) trade at a double-digit discount, whereas micro caps on average trade at less than 70% of their respective NAVs (-30.14%).